 “We are in this political crisis in part because we have a lot of spiritual work to do,” says VanSant.
 “This moment requires us to think deeply about our priorities, to confront our fears, to really know ourselves.
 We have to build the relationships and the emotional fortitude to sustain a movement.”

-Upon weighing the power of music to move people, she ultimately left her nine-to- five job to become a musician.
+The pull of music eventually got the best of her, and she ultimately left her nine-to- five job to become a musician.
 She hasn’t looked back since, and for good reason.
-In 2017 she won the Kerrville New Folk Songwriting Competition, an honor shared along with the likes of Lucinda Williams, Lyle Lovette, Nanci Griffith, Anais Mitchell, and Caroline Spence.
+In 2017 she won the Kerrville New Folk Songwriting Competition, an honor shared along with the likes of Lucinda Williams, Lyle Lovett, Nanci Griffith, Anais Mitchell, and Caroline Spence.
 Songs from her new album have also won critical acclaim from the Mid-Atlantic Songwriting Contest (Gold; Folk Category), Falcon Ridge (Emerging Artist), and Rocky Mountain Folks Fest Songwriting Contest (1st Alternate).
 She’s graced the Kennedy Center’s Millennium Stage, and placed among the Top 10 listener-voted “Songs of the Year” by her local radio station 89.7 WTMD.
 BBC Radio calls her "very, very, very good - a fascinating new artist."